 Reseller hosting Business startup guide

-If you're thinking of setting up a reseller hosting business - you'll need to make a few decisions.
+If you're thinking of setting up a reselling based company - you'll need to make a few decisions.
 Making the right choices makes the difference between an and ok and a great setup for you.
 That's why we've written these top tips for as a complete reseller hosting business startup guide - to help you make the right choices.

 What is reseller hosting?

-Let's start with a bit of history about reseller hosting so that you can understand the reasons for our suggestions.
+Let's start with a bit of history about this industry so that you can understand the reasons for our suggestions.

 In the very beginning of the web hosting industry there were two types of web hosting services which were available to end users: